Don’t let the weather keep your dog from getting the exercise they need!

 If it’s the wrong hand, show that it’s empty and try again.

-To start you want to use just one cup and place a treat under that cup and have your dog either tip the cup over or touch the cup and then give them the treat.
+To start take one cup and place a treat under that cup.
+Then have your dog either tip the cup over or touch the cup and then give them the treat.

-Once your dog understands that there is a treat under the one cup you can start making it more difficult by adding cups.
-Move to two cups and then three cups, showing your dog which cup has the treat.
+Once your dog understands that there is a treat under the one cup, add a second cup.
+Then add a third, showing your dog which cup has the treat each time.

-Once your dog reliably chooses the right cup when you show them where the treat is, you can make it more difficult by moving the cups around after placing the treat under one cup.
+Once your dog reliably chooses the right cup with this method, make it more difficult by moving the cups around once the treat is in place.

 If you don’t have cups you can use boxes or any other small container that isn’t see-through.